Head to Head Survey: BioHiTech Global (BHTG) vs. Its Peers

 |-$13.00 million

-BioHiTech Global’s rivals have higher revenue, but lower earnings than BioHiTech Global.
-BioHiTech Global is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+BioHiTech Global’s peers have higher revenue, but lower earnings than BioHiTech Global.
+BioHiTech Global is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

 Risk and Volatility

-BioHiTech Global has a beta of 1.27, indicating that its share price is 27% more volatile than the S&P 500.
-Comparatively, BioHiTech Global’s rivals have a beta of 0.40, indicating that their average share price is 60% less volatile than the S&P 500.
+BioHiTech Global has a beta of 1.27, meaning that its stock price is 27% more volatile than the S&P 500.
+Comparatively, BioHiTech Global’s peers have a beta of 0.40, meaning that their average stock price is 60% less volatile than the S&P 500.

 Summary

-BioHiTech Global beats its rivals on 7 of the 13 factors compared.
+BioHiTech Global beats its peers on 7 of the 13 factors compared.

 BioHiTech Global, Inc. engages in the provision of waste management services.
 Its products and services include food waste digesters, data analytics tools, traditional disposal services, and sophisticated facilities for processing municipal solid waste.
 The company was founded on March 20, 2013 and is headquartered in New York, NY.